Skip to main content

 CHALLENGES FACING CHILDREN WITH DIABETES AND THEIR FAMILIES

-There are many challenges facing children with diabetes and their families.
-For instance, parents often ask, “What can my child do (or not do), and how can we keep our child safe?”
-Another area of concern for families of children with diabetes is physical activity.
-The clinician must be ready to address these and other challenges when caring for pediatric patients.
+There are many challenges facing children with diabetes and their families, and the clinician must be ready to address these challenges when caring for pediatric patients.

 Managing Diabetes in School Settings